raekins/Oracle-on-Kubernetes-with-minikube/README.md

-# Running Oracle on Kubernets
+# Running an Oracle on Kubernets
-Running Oracle 12c in Kubernetes with Minikube and VirtualBox
+Running an Oracle Database in Kubernetes with Minikube and VirtualBox

 Usage details can bef found at my Blog: